microsoft/PowerToys/README.md

 ### File Locksmith

- - Added a Windows 11 tier 1 context menu.
+ - Added as an entry in the Windows 11 tier 1 context menu.

 ### Hosts File Editor